 The course is designed to serve three groups of students: those who have completed the Specific Ministry Pastor (SMP) program and are continuing on with the Specific Ministry Pastor to General Pastor Certification (SMP-GPC) program; and those who have applied for the two residential programs, Master of Divinity (M.Div.) or the Residential Alternate Route (RAR) at Concordia Seminary.

-The course will help prepare M.Div. and RAR students to take the Entrance Level Competency Exam (ELCE) in Greek, an entry-level requirement.
+The course will help prepare M.Div. and RAR students to take the Entry Level Competency Exam (ELCE) in Greek, an entry-level requirement.
 The ELCE, depending on the program, consists of up to five exams in Old Testament, New Testament, Christian doctrine, Hebrew and Greek.

 Voelz, a pre-eminent Greek scholar who has taught the language for more than 40 years, serves at the Seminary as the Dr. Jack Dean Kingsbury Professor of New Testament Theology.
 He is the author of Fundamental Greek Grammar and of Mark 1:1-8:26 in the Concordia Commentary series.